Augustus B. Woodward: Early life

-He was born Elias Brevoort Woodward in 1774 in New York, the son of John and Ann Silvester Woodward.
+He was born Elias Brevoort Woodward in 1774 in New York City, the son of John and Ann Silvester Woodward.
 His mother was of Flemish ancestry, and his father was of English descent.
-John Woodward was a merchant and importer, as well as a member of the Continental Army.
+John Woodward was a merchant and importer, as well as a soldier in the Continental Army.
 The family lived in Manhattan on the corner of Pine and Pearl Streets.

 Woodward graduated from Columbia College.
 After working in Philadelphia as a clerk in the U.S. Treasury Department, he later read the law and practiced as an attorney in Washington, DC.